Variation of carrier density in semimetals via short-range correlation: A case study with nickelate NdNiO$_2$: REALISTIC INTERACTING HAMILTONIAN

+Furthermore, owing to the very large intraatomic Coulomb repulsion among the Nd $f$ orbitals, their charge fluctuation in the low-energy sector can be safely ``integrated out'' (e.g. via a Schrieffer-Wolff transformation~\cite{Schrieffer, Zaanen1988}), leaving only their $\frac{3}{2}$ spin degrees of freedom~\cite{Choi2020_1} and their FM coupling to the Nd $d$ orbitals.
+The resulting SU(2)-symmetric effective Hamiltonian contains the following leading contributions:

-including one-body orbital energy $\epsilon$ and hopping strength $t$, and intra-atomic two-body interaction $U$ among the Ni $d$-orbitals denoted by creation $c^\dagger_{im\nu}$ and annihilation $c_{im\nu}$ operators of orbitals $m$ and spin $\nu$ within unit cell $i$.
-(See Supplementary S3~\cite{supplementary} for the leading parameters.)
-Note that owing to the very large intra-atomic Coulomb repulsion among the Nd $f$-orbitals, their charge fluctuation can be safely integrated out, leaving only their $\frac{3}{2}$-spin $\mathbf{S}_i^f$ degrees of freedom and their ferromagnetic coupling $J$ to the Nd $d$-orbitals in Eq.~\ref{eq1}.
+including one-body orbital energy $\epsilon$ and hopping strength $t$ of all orbitals, and intraatomic two-body interaction $U$ among the Ni $d$ orbitals, denoted by creation $c^\dagger_{im\nu}$ and annihilation $c_{im\nu}$ operators of orbitals $m$ and spin $\nu$ within unit cell $i$~\cite{supplementary}.
+As mentioned above, Nd $f$ orbitals contribute mainly through their $\frac{3}{2}$ spin $\mathbf{S}_i^f$ degrees of freedom via their FM coupling $J$ to the Nd $d$ orbitals in Eq.~(\ref{eq1}).
 Here $\bm{\sigma}$ denotes the usual vector of Pauli matrices.